aplee29/aplee29.github.io/_posts/2016-08-09-what_was_interesting_about_angular_filters.markdown

 * **lowercase**: string -> lowercase
 * **uppercase**: string -> uppercase

-In the view, a filter can be applied to an expression by using the pipe symbol |.
+In the view, a filter can be applied to an expression by using the pipe symbol `|`.

+**Important Note: For some reason, this blog post can't show curly braces {}.
+Basically, I had to work around this issue by denoting square brackets [] instead.
+So wherever there are square brackets in the code below, just note that the actual syntax requires curly braces.**

 The generic syntax for a filter is: `[[ expression | filter ]]`.